WorkedUpShoury/binance-futures-trading-bot/README.md

 API_SECRET=your_api_secret_here
 ```

 ⚠️ **Note:** Testnet API creation is currently unstable or restricted as of 2025.
-You may simulate logs or mention this in your submission.

 ---